tanishjain/insta_pet_therapy/README.md

 **Note:** Finetuning the model and evaluation should work as expected.
 However, additional functionalities from the implementation by Brock et al. \[1\] may not work as expected due to my modifications.

+### Evaluation

+The bash script for BigGAN will automatically run the evaluation code which records the Inception Score.
+However, this is not logged presently\*, and will need to be manually recorded from the console output.

+The Instagram Engagement Score can be computed by running ies/score.py.
+You must specify the type of score (page-level or image-level), number of followers, number of likes, and number of comments as arguments.
+See code documentation for details.

+\* = _will be updated in the future_

 ### References

 \[1\] Andrew Brock, Jeff Donahue, and Karen Simonyan.
 “Large scale GAN training for high fidelity natural image synthesis”.
 In: _arXiv preprint arXiv:1809.11096_ (2018)